tjcsl/ion/docs/setup/fixtures.rst

 Importing Ion fixtures
 ======================

 Place all of the fixture files in the fixtures folder and run the command below.
+You can use the ``-f`` flag to clear your database before importing.

 .. code-block:: bash